 Most of the time, leaning towards an online image optimization tool is the best and most affordable choice.

-The cons of most online image optimization tools is that you don’t have full control of your images after they’re optimized.
-After you download your optimized images, you’ll have to manually sort them on your personal folders.
+The cons of most online image optimization tools are that you don’t have full control of your images after they’re optimized.
+After you download your optimized images, you’ll have to sort them on your folders manually.

-Moreover, some online tools don’t make clear enough how your images are stored on their servers and for how long: not so cool!
+Moreover, some online tools don’t clarify how your images are stored on their servers and for how long: not so cool!

 More natural will be to optimize and store your images right inside the Media files of your WordPress site, right?